iqtedar123/iqtedar123.github.io/index.md

 Witness some of the many many projects and ideas I have worked on!
 Enjoy!

+## About Me

+My name is Mohammad Chowdhry!

+I'm a Computer Science student at the University Of Toronto(UofT).

+I like to code, test my limits and discover new coding techniques.

+Android Fanboy.

+Star Wars is Life.

 ## Previous Projects

 ### [Ace It!](ace_it.md)